xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-3.md

 </pre>
 </div>

 The SID details and functions can also be verified using SID details CLI as shown below.
-It shows that the SID finction is 0xe0006 and it is in the context of EVPN EVI  2 with AC IDs 2 (eth-tag=2).
+It shows that the SID function is 0xe0006 and it is in the context of EVPN EVI 2 with AC IDs 2 (eth-tag=2).

 <div class="highlighter-rouge">
 <pre class="highlight">